 It’s easy to catch the train from Venice to Verona (takes around 1 hour 10 mins) and take yourself on this day trip.
 But if you fancy a more informative day, I’d recommend booking a tour, which includes a guide, transport and access to some of the key attractions.

 You’ll get to see one of the best views of the city from Castel San Pietro, then visit Juliet’s house as well as exploring the Roman amphitheatre.
+You’ll also get the chance to go wine tasting in the Valpolicella region.
 I think a trip to Verona is a perfect complement to spending time in Venice – no doubt you’ll be as surprised as I was about the similarities and differences!

 Day Trip From Venice To Florence

 Famous for art, great Italian food and stunning architecture, it’s no surprise Florence is one of the top day trips from Venice.
 It’s another one that’s easy to reach from the city, with the high speed train taking just over 2 hours.

 If you’d prefer to have a guide to teach you about the history of the city, you could book a guided tour.
 The guide will show you around famous sights including the Basilica of Santa Croce, the Duomo and many more.
 If you love Italian food, then this tour includes a salami tasting at Florence’s huge food market Mercato Centrale.

 If you’re not sure whether you fancy sitting on a train for 4 hours, don’t worry – it’s a really scenic journey, whizzing you through the beautiful Emilia-Romagna region of Italy.